delmic/odemis/doc/develop/microscope.rst

  * delphi

 Typical detectors found in a microscope can be of the following roles:
- * ccd: the main optical camera
+ * ccd: the main optical camera.
  * se-detector: secondary electron detector of the SEM
  * bs-detector: backscattered electron detector of the SEM
  * ebic-detector: EBIC detector of the SEM
  * cl-detector: a cathodoluminescence detector, synchronised with the e-beam
+ * photo-detector(N): a 0D photon detector (eg, PMT or APD).
+It's currently used only in confocal microscopes.
  * spectrometer: A detector to acquire multiple wavelengths information simultaneously.
 It provides the same interface as a DigitalCamera, but the Y dimension of the shape is 1.
 If the device has actuators, for